Leon Russell: 2010s - Sixth gold album

 In 2014, the album Life Journey was released on Universal Records.
 Working with Tommy LiPuma, this album included two new songs by Russell: "Big Lips" and "Down in Dixieland".
 On March 16, 2015, a restored version of a previously unreleased 1974 documentary about Russell, A Poem Is a Naked Person by filmmaker Les Blank, was screened at the South by Southwest Film Festival.
-The film features concert footage of Russell in New Orleans and Anaheim and of the recording sessions for the album Hank Wilson's Back.
+The film features concert footage of Russell in New Orleans and Anaheim and the recording sessions for the album Hank Wilson's Back.
 In 2015, Russell played at Virginia's Lockn' Festival and the Wildflower!
 Arts and Music Festival in Richardson, Texas.

 On May 30, 2015, Russell, Bonnie Raitt and Ivan Neville gave a performance at The Canyon Club in Agoura Hills, California to raise money for Marty Grebb who was battling cancer.
 Grebb had played on some of their albums.
 On September 11, 2015, he joined Rita Coolidge, Claudia Lennear, Chris Stainton, and other members of the 1970 Mad Dogs & Englishmen Tour for a tribute concert to Joe Cocker organized by the Tedeschi Trucks Band.
 Original tour photographer Linda Wolf documented the reunion and performance.

 Russell had a nationwide concert tour in 2016 and was planning to tour into 2017.
 The album On a Distant Shore, recorded in 2016, was posthumously released in September 2017.
 The album has 12 songs written by Russell.
 Two of his daughters, Coco Bridges and Sugaree Noel Bridges, perform backing vocals on it.